Nucala Solution (Mepolizumab)

 Alcohol & Driving

-Be careful when driving or operating machinery until you know how Nucala affects you, though it’s not expected to impair your ability to drive or operate equipment.
+Be cautious when driving or operating machinery until you know how Nucala affects you.

 Driving and Operating Machinery